 How We Helped

 We made an equity investment into Fig Loans through the Village Capital FinTech 2016 cohort.
-The investment comes alongside other investors and will fund their go-to-market strategy.
+The investment came alongside other investors and funded their go-to-market strategy.
 This investment fits our initiative to promote financial inclusion by creating an innovate way to alleviate debt and improve access to better credit-based financial products